Developing a New Generation of Leaders to Bridge a Talent Gap

 Client Profile & Challenge

 Not-for-profit organizations need to have more leaders in the pipeline.
 Emerging leaders in the sector need to be trained, retained, promoted, and supported to alleviate a serious leadership talent shortage.
 Factors fueling the shortage range from inadequate compensation to a shrinking pool of candidates as baby boomers retire.
 Compounding the problem, most nonprofits lack the resources needed to train and cultivate new leaders from within their own ranks.

 As part of its strong commitment to philanthropy and volunteerism, American Express is tackling the talent crisis head-on.
-The company has teamed with the Center for Creative Leadership (CCL®) to train emerging nonprofit leaders in the skills they need to move up, take on new responsibilities, and lead their organizations into the future.
+The company has teamed with us to train emerging nonprofit leaders in the skills they need to move up, take on new responsibilities, and lead their organizations into the future.

 “We’ve found that individuals take great pride in being selected for this Academy that’s geared specifically to nonprofit leaders, which helps them to stay true to what they learn in the program,” says Shera Clark, manager of CCL’s Nonprofit Sector and the AMEX Academy’s lead faculty.

 You can also find a summary of our survey findings from 10 years of partnering with AMEX on the American Express Leadership Academy.